Arunkumar120701/M2-EmbSys/M2-EmbSys/Project/Readme.md

-# Servo Motor Control With Distance
+# Servo Motor angle Control With Distance

 Distance Measurement using Arduino Ultrasonic Sensor is a project to measure shorter distance precisely.
 Before getting started you must know about Ultrasonic Sensor HC SR-04, which is a low-cost sensor.
 The ultrasonic